MicrosoftDocs/defender-docs/defender-for-iot/monitor-site-security.md

 ---
-title: Site security monitoring for Microsoft Defender for IoT in the Defender portal
+title: Monitor site security for Microsoft Defender for IoT in the Defender portal
-description: Read this article to get an overview of monitoring site security for Microsoft Defender for IoT in Microsoft Defender portal. ms.service: defender-for-iot
+description: Learn how to monitor the site security for Microsoft Defender for IoT in the Microsoft Defender portal. ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein